muratk3n/thirdwave/en/README.md

 arbitrariness, reduces predictability, noone can place this person anywhere, that creates problems.

-"Why do people not like mix of distinct left and right for the same person / party?"
+"Why don't people like a mix of distinct left and right within the party / person?"

 ---